samf/dayone2hugo/README.md

 Optionally, it can use the `<figure>` shortcode instead of the markdown image syntax. `<figure>` is especially useful if you intend to keep your images in the page bundle along with your `index.md`.

+### environment variables

+To keep the tedium down, you can use environment variables to override defaults.
+You can even use [direnv](https://direnv.net), so that every time you're in the directory where you work on your blog, you can set custom defaults.
+Here is an example of a `.envrc` file used by the author:

+    export HUGO_FIGURE=true
+    export HUGO_FIGURE_TAG=fixfigure
+    export HUGO_LINK_TO_SRC=true
+    export HUGO_SET_CAPTIONS=true

+Here, `fixfigure` is a custom shortcode that is roughly a copied and modified version of `figure`, available only in a certain hugo theme.